timenoe/Terraria-WorldAchievements/README.md

-# Terraria Expert Achievements Mod
+# Terraria World Achievements Mod

-Terraria tModLoader mod to add Expert Mode achievements to the in-game list.
+Terraria tModLoader mod to add achievements for world difficulties/special seeds to the in-game list.